-For information on SLR restrictions refer to Selective Line Redirection on page 168.
-For information on redirecting lines see Line Redirection in the Modular Plus System Administration Guide.
+For information about SLR restrictions, refer to Selective Line Redirection on page 179.
+For information about redirecting lines, see Line Redirection in the Modular Plus System Administration Guide.

 Programming Extensions

 The User Interface for programming NCD is the same as for ECF.